strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

 Having it contributed by a user also shows the value of the Strimzi community.
 If you have some feature you are missing in Strimzi, we are always open to contributions.
-It is not always easy as we need to make sure that the added features can be maintained, tested, and follows the right direction.
+It is not always easy as we need to make sure that the added features can be maintained, tested, and follow the right direction.
-But it is one of the ways how can help to improve Strimzi and make it even better.
+But it is one of the ways you can help make Strimzi even better.
 If you want to start, the best way is to read the [_Join Us_ page](https://strimzi.io/join-us/) on our website or [get in touch with us](https://github.com/strimzi/strimzi-kafka-operator#getting-help) on Slack, our mailing list, or GitHub Discussions.

 Thanks a lot to Thomas for this great contribution!